 For our list of goals, I would go for prioritizing goal #2 as it adds the highest value.
 After delivering the results of RFM analysis, you should move to the goal #1.
-Creating a 'Live consultation' service, you will be able to attract paid users.
+By creating a 'Live consultation' service, you will be able to attract paid users.

 Then, you can focus on achieving the third aim.
-I suggest to set the lowest priority as it is probably the most time-consuming.
+I suggest setting the lowest priority as it is probably the most time-consuming.
 Furthermore, it will be much easier to increase revenue with new customers and analytics.